user search icon shopping cart icon 0 email icon email icon

 Weight Loss

 To lose weight, you need to burn more energy than you consume.
 On your part, this generally means decreasing calories and increasing activity.
-On your body's part, it can also mean increasing your metabolic rate.
+It can also mean increasing the metabolic rate of your body.
 Intermittent fasting acts on each of these factors.

 Reduced Calories

-When you engage in intermittent fasting, you eat fewer meals.
-Of course, the meals you do eat tend to be larger and contain more calories than any one meal did before.
+You eat fewer meals When you engage in intermittent fasting.
+Of course, your meals tend to be larger and contain more calories than any one meal.
 However, most people have a limit to how much they can comfortably consume in one sitting.
 Thus, your "feasting" periods on an intermittent fasting plan are still likely to include fewer calories than your previous eating habits.

 Increased Energy

 As your body adapts to intermittent fasting, you are also likely to experience increased energy.
 Feeling tired after eating is common and normal.
 After all, your body needs energy to digest the food you just consumed.
-When you follow a traditional three-meal-a-day plan, you're likely to experience this tiredness at least three times a day.
+When you follow a traditional three-meal-a-day plan, you'll likely experience this tiredness at least thrice daily.

-When you follow an intermittent fasting plan, however, you are most likely to eat your largest meal in the late afternoon or evening.
+When you follow an intermittent fasting plan, however, you will most likely eat your largest meal in the late afternoon or evening.
 Fortunately, this is precisely when you expect to feel tired and want to get a good night's sleep.
-Thus, any sleepiness associated with your "feast" meal is an added bonus.
+Thus, any sleepiness associated with your "feast" meal is a bonus.

 Increased Metabolism

 Finally, intermittent fasting can speed up your body's metabolism.
-In one study, intermittent fasters saw their metabolism increase by 3.6-14%.
+In one study, intermittent fasters increased their metabolism by 3.6-14%.
 Increased metabolism, in turn, promotes weight loss.

 Decreased insulin sensitivity and increased levels of HGH and other hormones promote an increased metabolism.
 As we saw, intermittent fasting produces each of these effects.